“The sun did not shine, it was too wet to play, so we sat in the house all that cold, cold, wet day.” (Dr. Seuss’ Cat in the Hat)

 Time spent with family is priceless.
 But when you can’t be in the same room?

-The next best thing is being able to connect some other way.
-And, with all this cool technology, we have some great options!
+The next best thing is connecting some other way.
+And, with all this cool technology, we have great options!

-Why not try one of the ones above and let us know how it goes on Frontida’s Facebook page.
+Why not try one of the ideas above and let us know how it goes on Frontida Assisted Living’s Facebook page.
 Have another idea?
 Let us know that, too.

 Need a senior living community that cares about your emotional and social needs?
 Frontida Assisted Living Facilities is here for you.

 For more help, read these other posts about emotional issues like depression and grief.

 Elizabeth Daghfal is a writer, teacher, speaker, and community volunteer.
 When she isn't teaching or writing-- Who are we kidding?
 Her husband and five kids say she's ALWAYS teaching and writing.
 She has a passion to help people who are struggling and is happy to say her shoulders are drip-dry.
 Born and raised in the South, she now lives in Wisconsin and loves it--except for the fifteen months of winter.
 Read more about her at elizabethdaghfal.com.